-1. During the hearings, the Greffier of the Chamber shall take all due care in making a daily written record of the proceedings.
-The Greffier of the Chamber shall sign the daily written record of proceedings within 10 (ten) days.
-The Chamber may in exceptional circumstances extend that period.

-2. Trial proceedings shall be fully transcribed and recorded using appropriate audiovisual means, under the supervision of the Greffier.
+- 1. During the hearings, the Greffier of the Chamber shall take all due care in making a record of the proceedings.
+The Greffier of the Chamber shall sign the record of proceedings within 10 (ten) days of the pronouncement of the judgment. - 2.
+The Greffier shall also ensure that the proceedings are fully recorded using appropriate audiovisual means.
+A transcript of specific parts of such recordings shall be made available to the parties upon request.